Types of Financial Aid

 * Direct Loan interest rates and origination fees may change without notice due to Federal legislation.

-Private Student Loans—As an alternative to the Parent PLUS Loan, private student loans may be available.
+Private Student Loans—As an alternative to the Parent PLUS Loan, private student loans may be available for creditworthy borrowers/co-borrowers.
 Private student loans are offered by some banks and lending institutions to assist in paying for college - they should only be considered if you need additional funds beyond the federal and state financial aid programs.
-Please go to http://www.elmselect.com for suggested lenders.
+Please go to http://www.elmselect.com for a list of lenders that our students have commonly used.
 Each lender's loan program may be different; however, commonalities include:

 Alternative student loans should be chosen carefully.
 Since they are not federal student loans, terms and conditions can vary widely.
 These loans will only be added to your financial aid package once you apply and are approved by the lender.

 Federal Work Study—This program allows students to work on a part-time basis to earn money to pay for indirect costs.
-Funding is extremely limited.
-Students must be eligible for need-based financial aid AND have their application submitted in a timely manner to be considered for Federal Work-Study.
-Please note that due to the mandatory spending cuts by the federal government through sequestration, Federal Work-Study funds may be reduced and/or canceled.
-If a revision is made to your award, we will send a new award notice.
+Funding is limited.
+Students must be eligible for need-based financial aid AND have their application submitted on time to be considered for Federal Work-Study.

 Earnings are not paid to the student's bill, but received in a paycheck/direct deposit to your bank account.
-If you are awarded and accept a Federal Work Study position, you will work between ten and twelve hours per week, usually in an on-campus job.
+If you are awarded and accept a Federal Work Study position, you will work between 5-6 hours per week, usually in an on-campus job.
 You will be paid every two weeks.

-If you are not awarded work study, but still wish to seek part-time employment, Geneseo's Office of Student Employment, located in Blake A Room 104, will assist you in locating either on-campus or off-campus employment.
+If you are not awarded work study, but still wish to seek part-time employment, go to Geneseo's Student Employment web page.